Anunoby scores 24 as Raptors rout Hornets

 Terence Davis chipped in with 16 points off the Toronto bench.
 Rondae Hollis-Jefferson added 15 points, Chris Boucher had 11 points and 11 rebounds, and Fred VanVleet had 11 points and eight assists as Toronto improved to 5-0 at home.

 The Raptors scored the first seven points of the game and led 26-25 after the first quarter.
-The Raptors were up by four points at halftime, were ahead by 18 after three quarters and increased the margin to 38 with 5:20 to play on a 3-pointer by Davis.
+The Raptors were up by four points at halftime, led by 18 after three quarters and increased the margin to 38 with 5:20 to play on a 3-pointer by Davis.

 The Raptors outscored the Hornets 32-18 in the third quarter.
-Toronto stretched the lead to 16 on VanVleet's 3-pointer with 6:41 remaining in the third quarter.
-Siakam and Powell made consecutive dunks, and the Raptors led by 20 with 5:40 to go in the third.
-The lead reached 21 on a 3-pointer by Anunoby, and Toronto was up 92-74 after three quarters.
+Toronto stretched the lead to 16 on VanVleet's 3-pointer with 6:41 remaining in the third.
+Siakam and Powell made consecutive dunks, and the Raptors led by 20 with 5:40 to go in the quarter.
+The lead reached 21 on a 3-pointer by Anunoby, and Toronto was up 92-74 entering the final 12 minutes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)